Text to the Poem | Ode to a Nightingale

 Poets use literary devices to convey their thoughts, ideas, emotions, and beliefs more clearly to the reader.
 In Ode to a nightingale, Keats also uses literary devices like are imagery, personification, and others to make the text appealing.

-Ode to a nightingale contains plenty of imagery in the form of different terms like embalmed, Lethe, darkness, requiem, plaintive anthem, and tolling bell.
+Ode to a nightingale contains imagery in the form of different terms like embalmed, Lethe, darkness, requiem, plaintive anthem, and tolling bell.

 The phrase or stanza in which the poet addresses the other person or things absent is considered an apostrophe.
-For example, in the first stanza, The poet addresses the nightingale who is not present but still e can listen to nightingale’s beautiful voice at that time.
+For example, in the first stanza speaker addresses the nightingale who is not present.He can listen to her beautiful voice at that time.

-We can see the use of personification in the third stanza when a non-human thing nightingale is given some human qualities.
-“Where beauty cannot keep her lustrous eyes” and “The Queen moon is on her throne” are the two perfect examples of personification in the ode.
+Personification term is used in the third stanza when a non-human thing nightingale is given human qualities.
+“Where beauty cannot keep her lustrous eyes” and “The Queen moon is on her throne” are the two examples of personification in the poem.

-There are many things which are compared in the ode, like poetry is compared to bird in line 33.
+There are many things which are compared, like poetry is compared to bird in line 33.
 Warm south and beaker are compared in the 15th line, and fancy is compared with deceiving elf.

 What is the Purpose of Ode to a Nightingale?